RneeJ/Domoticz-Marstek/docs/readmore.md

 This setup uses firmware version 4304

 Currently there is no comparable device with wifi.
-If no fixed LAN is avaiable (no router nearby ?) you could use a ethernet powerline adapter (currently testing)
+If no fixed LAN is available (no router nearby ?) you could use a ethernet powerline adapter (currently testing)

 <b>Setting up the Marstek Venus V2 wit CT003 :</b>